1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Members of the military have a lot of special financial challenges that most people don’t encounter.
 However, they have access to many special benefits, tax breaks and legal protections that can make a huge difference in their families' personal finances.

 Here are 10 of the top financial benefits available to servicemembers and how to make the most of them to improve your family’s financial future.
-My husband was an Army doctor for 21 years and was deployed three times; many of these resources and benefits helped our family a lot over the years.
+Kim's husband was an Army doctor for 21 years and was deployed three times, and Lisa's husband is an Air National Guard instructor pilot who has flown more than 200 combat missions.
+Many of these resources and benefits have helped our families a lot over the years.

 Servicemembers have access to one of the lowest-cost retirement-savings plans around.
 The Thrift Savings Plan charges an annual expense ratio of just 0.040% of assets -- whereas annual fees and expenses for 401(k) plans range, on average, between 1% and 2%.

 The TSP lets you choose one of five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
-In 2018, you can contribute up to $18,500 to the TSP, and, if you're receiving tax-free income while deployed, you can boost your contributions to $55,000 for the year.
 In 2019, you can put as much as $19,000 in the TSP -- and as much as $56,000 if you're receiving tax-free income while deployed.
 And now you have access to a Roth TSP, too, which is like a Roth IRA but without the income restrictions.
 See www.tsp.gov for details.

 The military’s Savings Deposit Program lets deployed servicemembers invest up to $10,000 in the program each time you are deployed.
 You receive 10% annual interest, compounded quarterly; the program lasts for up to three months after your return.